sonda-red/blog/content/posts/04-intel-homelab-2.md

 +++
 authors = ["Kalin Daskalov"]
-title = "Lab Notes: Laying the Cluster Scaffold" date = "2025-08-11" description = "In the first part of this series, I walked through the hardware choices and the initial setup of my Intel-powered homelab.
+title = "Lab Notes: Laying the Cluster Foundation" date = "2025-08-11" description = "In the first part of this series, I walked through the hardware choices and the initial setup of my Intel-powered homelab.
 With the machines succesfully doing their best to keep optimal temps this summer, it was time to document the first big step - scaffolding the cluster" categories = ["lab notes"]